 Indeed, the tendency to have clear skies and tranquil weather during the end of September and early October is a remarkable and lesser-known oddity of our regional climate.
 Yes, fair, cloudless, and traditionally pleasant weather is more common during this period than any other time of year in the Upper Midwest!*

-The late Dr. Don Baker and his colleagues first discovered this “micro-season” of agreeable weather during the early 1980s.
-They observed that from the Canadian border down into Missouri, clear days (those with no cloud cover between sunrise and sunset) were by far most common from the last week in September through much of October, with a sharp spike centered on the period between September 27th and October 3rd.
+The late Dr. Don Baker and his colleagues first discovered this micro-season of agreeable, even blissful weather during the early 1980s.
+They observed that from the Canadian border down into Missouri, clear days (those with no cloud cover between sunrise and sunset) were by far most common from the middle-late part of September through much of October, with a sharp spike centered on the period between September 27th and October 3rd.

 This finding has been remarkably stable.
 Even when we update that earlier work using both manual and automated data, we find the same thing.
 By combining the daily cloud cover data available between 1965 and 1996 with the hourly data available from 1996 through 2015, we still see that the end of September into early October has more clear skies than any other time of year, and 600% of what we find in mid-June!

 (June, by the way, is not the cloudiest time of year—that distinction goes to December.
-June is, however, least likely to be completely free of clouds.)
+June is, however, least likely to be completely free of clouds all day.)